eclab/edisyn/README.md

 I have reports of Java crashing on Windows if you set Edisyn's "Receive From" or "Send To" devices to the same device as the "Controller" or "Controller 2" devices.
 So don't do that: there is never a need to do so.
 If you don't have a dedicated controller, you should leave the "Controller" and "Controller 2" devices blank.

-I have occasionally seen hard crashing/hanging on Windows if the USB MIDI device is disconnected while Edisyn is attempting to communicateover MIDI.
+I have occasionally seen hard crashing/hanging on Windows if the USB MIDI device is disconnected while Edisyn is attempting to communicate over MIDI.
 It appears to be a Windows driver issue.
 So don't do that.

 I have had at least one report that Java 8 on Windows has serious problems with some Edisyn patch editors (probably memory).
 Install something newer.